Putin will not use Games ceremony for propaganda - IOC

 SOCHI, Russia Russian President Vladimir Putin will not use Friday's opening ceremony for propaganda purposes as he has only one sentence to speak to open the Sochi Winter Olympics, International Olympic Committee President Thomas Bach has said.

-The Sochi Games have cost a total of $50 billion to stage, and Putin has staked much prestige - for himself and his nation - on their success.
+The Sochi Games have cost a total of $50 billion (30 billion pounds) to stage, and Putin has staked much prestige - for himself and his nation - on their success.

 Russia's human rights record, including current anti-gay propaganda laws, has come under attack from critics, but Bach is confident Putin will not violate Olympic protocol.